carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190610.md

 - - - -
 #### Last Week’s Summary:
 1. Prepped and imported online gifts; separate process for Walk registrations.  >> to another week
-2. Completed Golf Outing mailing list.
+2. Continued testing new workflow to accommodate manual matching gifts process and workplace giving gifts, given predicted influx once Amply is turned on.
+Native functionality of soft-crediting donors is not triggered by this import process - need to rework.
-3. Designed and tested a new workflow to accommodate manual matching gifts process and workplace giving gifts, given predicted influx once Amply is turned on.
+3. Recorded Walk & Golf mailings to Campaign History in Salesforce.
 4. Extra recognition report for development.
 5.
 6. Any Classy tickets?  >> to another week